 - Make the dry rub seasoning: Mix together garlic powder, paprika, salt, and pepper.

-- Season pork loin: Rub the pork loin with the seasoning on all sides.
+- Season pork loin: Rub the pork loin with 1/2 tablespoon of oil and the seasoning on all sides.

 - Sous vide cook pork loin: Place the bag in the sous vide warm water bath and cook for 3 hours.
 When the timer goes off, remove the bag from the water.

 - Sear and serve: Remove the roast from the bag and pat dry with paper towels.
-Sear for about 1-2 minutes per side, just to caramelize the outside.
+Add the remaining oil to the hot skillet and sear for about 1-2 minutes per side, just to caramelize the outside.
 Add more seasoning if needed.
 Slice against the grain and serve.